Bit1 Competition

 The games approved to compete can be on any platform, either single or multiplayer.
 In most cases, during the PreBits or the Bit1 Finals, the organizer will guarantee equipment for PC games on the spot, but unfortunately not for mobile and VR-games.
 (Always check!)
 Teams must bring their own equipment for these types of games.

 If your game is selected to the finals, there is always a few weeks of time to develop the game further.
-We do not expected that everything is looking polished when you apply, but the core loop has to be playable.
+We do not expect that everything is looking polished when you apply, but the core loop has to be playable.
 The focus is on the game concept, design ideas and your business plan.

-The organizers of each PreBit have the right to limit the number of competitors in PreBits in case there are many applicants.
+The organizers of each PreBit have the right to limit the number of competitors in PreBits in case there are too many applicants.

 For PreBit organizers: How to set up a PreBit?